Alice1212-AI/Rinex-Project-1-LinearRegression-Advertising/README.md

 The data is split into training and testing sets (75% training, 25% testing) using train_test_split from sklearn.model_selection.

-✔ Training the Linear Regression Model:
+6.Training the Linear Regression Model:

 python